ustutt-ipvs-vs/automated_ncs_benchmark/sender-receiver-linux/README.md

     - `sail14`
     - `sail17`
     - `sail20`
 - `controllerKVector`: Vector of 4 floating point numbers.
-The IST controller uses this vector as the K vector.
+The RobustIO controller uses this vector as the K vector.
 Default: `[3.6723, 13.5022, -74.6153, -19.8637]`
 - `controllerIntegratorParam`: Floating point number.
-The IST controller uses this value as the integrator parameter.
+The RobustIO controller uses this value as the integrator parameter.
 Default: `5.0322`
 - `controlApproach`: String.
 Determines which control approach is used.
-Default: `carabelliKalmanCarabelliController`.
+Default: `mLQR`.
 Possible options:
-    - `carabelliKalmanCarabelliController`: use the Kalman filter and the controller from Carabelli
+    - `mLQR`
-    - `carabelliKalmanIstController`: use the Kalman filter from Carabelli and the controller from IST
+    - `RobustIO`